 If your idea of play is hitting the stores, and you have a need to shop until you drop, the Somerset Mall has everything you need under one roof, including shops, restaurants, movie theatres and 10-pin bowling.

 The Helderberg Mountains are a trail junkie’s best friend with a number of different routes and races to take on.
-The Helderberg Gravity Enduro is a popular event amongst adventure sportspeople, while the Helderberg Farm offers four graded routes for mountain bikers and trail runners.
-The Mountain Challenge Series is also growing quickly in popularity with a 10.75km, 15km and 24km route dependant on your experience and fitness levels.
+The Helderberg Gravity Enduro is a popular event among adventure sportspeople, while the Helderberg Farm offers four graded routes for mountain bikers and trail runners.
+The Mountain Challenge Series is also growing quickly in popularity with a 10.75km, 15km, and 24km route depending on your experience and fitness levels.

-One of the oldest theatres in the country, The Playhouse Theatre was first established by the Hottentots Holland Dramatic Society in 1947.
+The Playhouse is one of the oldest theatres in the country, first established by the Hottentots Holland Dramatic Society in 1947.
 It is well known for producing quality productions and over the years a number of improvements have been made to the original building to cater to the modern audience.
 Reservations can be made through Computicket.

-Situated on the slopes of the Helderberg Mountains, the Helderberg Nature reserve offers a slice of paradise.
-Enjoy a picnic amongst the abundant natural bird life in the area or if you’re looking for something more adventurous, try any number of the hiking trails suitable for a variety of fitness levels.
+The Helderberg Nature reserve is a slice of paradise on the slopes of the Helderberg Nature Reserve.
+Enjoy a picnic among the abundant natural bird life in the area or, if you’re looking for something more adventurous, try any number of the hiking trails suitable for a variety of fitness levels.

 Somerset West has a number of places to stay from B&B’s and guest-houses to luxury lodges and hotels.

-Just a 20-minute drive from Cape Town International Airport, the Lord Charles hotel is set against the exquisite surrounds of the Cape Winelands, the Helderberg Mountains and the Atlantic Ocean.
-Facilities include free parking, gym, wi-fi, a pool and state of the art conference facilities.
-The hotel is also set to undergo renovations later this year as it looks to continue offering only the best to its guests.
+The Lord Charles hotel is set in the exquisite Cape Winelands, overlooking the Helderberg Mountains and the Atlantic Ocean.
+Facilities include free parking, gym, wi-fi, a pool, and state of the art conference facilities.
+The hotel has modern furnishings and a great restaurant too.

-Somerset West has a large number of guest houses to choose from with Cape Links Guesthouse, De Molen Guest House, Hottentots Mountain View Guest House and Pink Rose Guesthouse & Spa (gay only) all ready to welcome you for a short visit or a prolonged stay, while B&B’s such Somer Place and Two Oaks B&B will ensure your home away from home is fabulous.
+Somerset West has a large number of guest houses to choose from such as De Molen Guest House, Hottentots Mountain View Guest House, and Pink Rose Guesthouse & Spa (gay men only).
+B&B’s such Somer Place and Two Oaks B&B will provide a home away from home.

 If you are looking for a self-catering option, Chelaya Country Lodge, Firmont Guest Suites and Forest Rest have your covered.

 Nobody knows Somerset West better than a local.
-When you’re in town be sure to visit the local VIC where staff can help you really uncover the magic on offer in Somerset West.
+When you’re in town be sure to visit the local visitor information centre where staff can help you really uncover the magic on offer in Somerset West.